Coreoz/create-plume-react-project/templates/admin/src/components/theme/utils/README.md

   possibleValues: ['MR, 'MME'],
 };
 ```
-2. Create a 'listFilters' from your Admin Theme
+2. Create a 'multipleChoiceFilterMenu' from your Admin Theme
     1. Provide a 'filterMenuKey': that will be the useful for the state storage: `filterMenuKey="user"`
     2. Provide the filters you created: `filters={userFilters}`
     3. Provide the callback that will be executed when a filter is clicked: `onFilterValueClicked={(filterElementKey: string, valueSelected: string, isChecked: boolean) => {}}`
     4. Provide the current filters state: `selectedValues={currentUserFilters}`
 ```
-<theme.listFilters
+<theme.multipleChoiceFilterMenu
       filterMenuKey="user"
       filters={userFilters(usersWithRoles?.roles)}
       onFilterValueClicked={(filterElementKey: string, valueSelected: string, isChecked: boolean) => {